bettermarks/ansible_talk/vagrant/README.md

  vagrant up
  ssh-add $HOME/.vagrant.d/insecure_private_key

-use ansible the given hosts file to deploy your stuff
+use ansible the given hosts file to deploy your stuff with user vagrant